pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     git clone https://github.com/pelavarre/byoverbs.git

-Raw File Content is too powerful to trust.
+Sadly, Raw File Content is too powerful to trust.
 Even when you get it from someone you know, still someone else could have turned it against you both, without your knowledge.
 We'd be curious to hear how you chose to try our Game, all the same